Effective Date: 9 May 2019

-- with our installation and maintenance partners, so they can make installations and maintain products and services that we offer
+- with our installation, maintenance and fulfillment partners, so they can make installations and maintain products and services that we offer

 - with other energy companies and other companies (like those that own or operate poles and wires) that help us deliver our products and services, or to migrate your service if you change energy providers

 - with credit reporting agencies to process new applications, assess and manage applications for credit, manage overdue accounts, and review your creditworthiness

 - with insurance investigators